Quote of the Day

 Holes drilled as deep as 5 miles into the Earth's surface reveal that the rock temperature increases about 37 °F per 320 feet.

 You usually see this number stated as 20 °C/km (example).
 This piece of trivia caught my eye because it is the Earth's temperature gradient near the surface.
 If it is relatively constant around the world, we should be able to use this number to compute the total heat output of the Earth.
 I did a bit of research, and I quickly discovered that there are many nuances to working with geophysics.
 I also learned that geophysics is a really interesting field with a lot of great mathematics.
 Unfortunately, it is a field where direct measurements of significant Earth features, like the core, cannot be obtained.
-In fact, it is difficult to obtain even basic properties of materials (like the density of iron) at the temperatures and pressures that exist at the Earth's core.
+It may be the case that Earth is a billion years old, but very little is actually known about such an important bit of it as the core.
+It is difficult to obtain even basic properties of materials (like the density of iron) at the temperatures and pressures that exist at the Earth's core.

 Even with these difficulties, I thought I could do a bit of math to come up with rough approximations for some of the numbers I encountered in my research.
 Let's look at two numbers: